 The Grace Church Community is an inclusive community that is passionately following Jesus Christ.

 Pastor Scott has been serving United Methodist Churches in New Jersey since 1996, most recently in the beach community of Bay Head, where he was the Senior Pastor for eleven years.
 In worship, Pastor Scott enjoys preaching and connecting God’s word with people in a practical, relevant way, and singing God’s praises in both traditional hymns and contemporary music styles.
 He has served on numerous District and Conference teams over the years, including the District Committee on Ministry and the Conference Youth Ministry Team.

-A graduate of Monmouth University and Princeton Theological Seminary, Pastor Scott, along with his wife Karen and children Jason and Ryan (and Sammy the Chocolate Lab), enjoy spending quality family time together in God’s service.
+A graduate of Monmouth University and Princeton Theological Seminary, Pastor Scott, along with his wife Karen and children Jason and Ryan (and Gracie the pup), enjoy spending quality family time together in God’s service.

 Bridget Wendell is beginning her first appointment as Associate Pastor at Grace UMC.
 She recently graduated from Princeton Theological Seminary.
 While in seminary, Bridget worked with the Institute for Youth Ministry and completed an internship program in Washington, DC to learn about the impact of faith on politics.
 Bridget is passionate about education, discipleship and mission.
 Prior to entering seminary, Bridget was a high school Spanish teacher for 5 years, teaching in schools in North Carolina and Pennsylvania.
 She graduated from Penn State with a degree in Spanish and has a Master of Arts in Teaching Spanish.
 She loves working with youth and seeing God at work in the lives of all people, young and old.